CatherineALSKFF/transationapp/README.md

 5. Avoid duplication and extract re-usable modules where it makes sense.
 We want to see your approach to creating a codebase that is easy to maintain.
 6. Push your code to the new `implementation` branch.
 We encourage you to commit and push your changes regularly as it's a good way for you to showcase your thinking process.
 7. Create a new pull request, but please **do not merge it**.
-8. Document the tech decisions you've made by creating a new review on your PR ([see how](https://www.loom.com/share/94ae305e7fbf45d592099ac9f40d4274)).
+8. Document the tech decisions you've made by creating a new review on your PR
 9. Await further instructions from the hiring team.

 ## Time estimate